Schneider-Brillié model 1909

 The Spanish armored vehicle Schneider-Brillié model 1909 was the first armored vehicle to ever enter battle.

-Based on a truck of French origin, the Spanish army transformed it into an armored car and was used in operations during in the Kert campaign, armed with Maxim machine guns that were installed in Spain and rifles.
+Based on a truck of French origin, the Spanish army transformed it into an armored car and was used in operations during the Kert campaign, armed with Vickers machine guns that were installed in Spain and rifles.

 Development

 The Spanish Automobile Military Transport was established in 1879 when the Spanish Army decided to acquire steam locomotives for the transport and handling of coastal artillery pieces.
 Two Aveling & Porter mod.
 1871 locomotives were purchased for the Royal Ordnance Factory in Trubia and the Royal Artillery in Seville.
 These locomotives were the first motorised vehicles of the Spanish Army.

 In the first decade of the 20th century, the Spanish Army began to develop procedures for the acquisition and maintenance of motor vehicles.

 The Spanish Army decided after the 1909 Second Melillan campaign to acquire unarmoured trucks "Schneider-Brillié" model 1909 based on unarmored trucks designed by the French engineer Eugène Brillié.
 The truck was built by the workshops of Schneider & Cie on the chassis of the Parisian double-decker bus Schneider-Brillié P2.

 The Spanish Army wanted protection from small arms fire and the ability to transport soldiers or payloads inside the hull.
 In November 1909, King Alfonso XIII authorized the acquisition of what would become the first armored vehicle of the Spanish army: a Schneider-Brillié armored vehicle, model 1909.
 Still without an official name, the vehicle arrived in Spain on June 30, 1910, and five days later it was delivered to the Artillery Automotive School (Escuela de Automovilismo de Artilleria) located in Carabanchel.
 There it was given the name "Artillery n°15", and the inscription "ARTILLERIA" was written on the sides of the vehicle.
 During its first year in service, the vehicle was used to train mechanics and drivers, and the army tested the vehicle making trips from Carabanchel to Segovia, several times and by different routes, through the ports of León and Navacerrada.